 The first in-race use of rain tires in the Cup Series were at the 2020 Bank of America Roval 400.

-In 2021, Cup cars were required to have at least one working windshield wiper installed for road courses, including Daytona, as part of the road racing rules package.
+In 2021, Cup cars were required to have at least one working windshield wiper installed for road courses and Daytona as part of the road racing rules package.

 In 2021, K. Larson won.

-In 2021, dirt racing returned to the schedule with a March event at Bristol Motor Speedway.
+In 2021, dirt racing returned to the NASCAR schedule with a March event at Bristol Motor Speedway.

 In 2022, J. Logano won.

-In 2022, NASCAR introduced the Next Gen car, a seventh-generation car featuring improved aero and downforce packages and new technologies to lower costs and attract new OEMs.
+In 2022, NASCAR introduced the Next Gen car, featuring improved aero and downforce packages and new technologies, aimed at lowering costs and attracting new manufacturers.

 In 2023, R. Blaney won.